dhylands/upy-rtttl/README.md

     play_tone(freq, msec)
 ```

-When using a piezo you basically provide a 50% PWM signal to the piezo using the
-frequency of the note.
-Some piezo speakers can vary the volume by using a
-different duty cycle.
-The piezo on the G30DEV board I tested this on, it didn't
-seem to make any difference.
+When using a piezo you basically provide a 50% PWM signal to the piezo using the frequency of the note.
+Some piezo speakers can vary the volume by using a different duty cycle.
+The piezo on the G30DEV board Dave Hylands this on, it didn't seem to make any difference.

 In order to distinguish consequtive notes, you need a small gap between the notes.
-I chose to use 90% of the duration to play the tone, and 10% of duration to play
+Dave Hylands chose to use 90% of the duration to play the tone, and 10% of duration to play silence.
-silence.

-I used the following play_tone routine on the G30DEV board:
+Dave Hylands used the following play_tone routine on the G30DEV board:
 ```python
 import pyb
 buz_tim = pyb.Timer(3, freq=440)